jjaburke91/flowerShopping/README.md

 # Flower Shopping

 Here's my solution to the task you gave me.
 Hopefully this details my knowledge of Angular, HTML, CSS and generally how to build applications.
+Note there's a screen-shot of the application in the repo.

 ## Build